“In The Wink of an Eye”

 We laughed and laughed until the tears rolled down our cheeks.

-Who would ever believe it? – A cat who winks!
+Who would ever believe it? – A cat that winks!